“Cornwall . . .that disordered county!”

 Privy Council Report 1589

-I have a glass bead which is very precious and somewhat magical to me.
+I have a small, pale green glass bead which is very precious and somewhat magical to me.
 Not only because it reminds me of camping holidays on the beautiful Isles of Scilly, the small archipelago of islands just off the coast of Cornwall, but because it is my very own shipwreck treasure.

-In the 17th century a Dutch ship of unknown name went down off the coast of St Agnes.
-The southernmost populated of the islands.
-It’s cargo was strewn across the ocean floor and included thousands of glass beads.
-These beads then began to wash up on a beach on St Agnes island.
+In the 17th century a Dutch ship of unknown name went down off the coast of St Agnes, the southernmost populated of the islands.
+It’s cargo, which included thousands of glass beads, was strewn across the ocean floor.
+As the years went by these beads began to wash up on a particular beach on St Agnes island.
 And that beach soon became known as Beady Pool.
-It is at Beady Pool, a few years ago, that I found my little glass treasure.
+It is at Beady Pool, a few years ago, that I found my own little glass treasure.

 Unsatisfactorily most of what bobs up these days is the smelly and often poisonous flotsam of our over-populated world, like the thousands of pink bottles in the winter of 2016.
 But there are a few beautiful, amusing and just plain odd exceptions to this.
 Recent times have seen parts of space rockets and bucket loads of Lego bricks wash up on our beaches.
 It brings new meaning to ‘lets build a sandcastle’.